Deputies: Baby without car seat falls out of SUV in Florida, hit by truck

 Crews are responding to Arlington rd and Lillian Rd for an Auto vs pedestrian....R27 has called a trauma alert on scene

-The Jacksonville Sheriff's Office says that a toddler fell out of a moving SUV and was hit by a vehicle traveling behind it.
+The Jacksonville Sheriff's Office says that a 1-year-old fell out of a moving SUV and was hit by a vehicle traveling behind it.

 According to WFTV, the SUV was turning right when the rear door on the left side opened and the infant fell out.